Samratkashipathi/samrat.github.io/blogs/bloom_filter/bloom_filter.md

 # Understanding Bloom Filter

-Landed into this amazing blog [post](https://michaelnielsen.org/ddi/how-to-crawl-a-quarter-billion-webpages-in-40-hours/) where the author explains about crawling a quarter billion webpage in 40 hours
+I recently came across an fascinating blog [post](https://michaelnielsen.org/ddi/how-to-crawl-a-quarter-billion-webpages-in-40-hours/) where the author explains how they crawled a quarter billion webpages in just 40 hours.
+One of the key techniques they used was a Bloom filter to efficiently track which webpages had already been crawled.

 In this post author used Bloom Filter to capture if the web page is already crawled.

 What is a bloom filter?

 - Given an input bloom filter return true if the key might be present present else false.
 Bloom filter can return a false positive.
 - In this particular use case where the author wanted to store all the web pages already crawled, he is using bloom filter to figure it check if crawler already visited the site.